Vote

 Valerie W. 6/6/2026 How many EASE/UOCAVA ballots have been received as of 6.5.26?
 How many EASE/UOCAVA ballots have been duplicated as of 6.5.26?
 How many EASE/UOCAVA ballots have been scanned as of 6.5.26?
 Please provide the number of EASE/UOCAVA ballots received on: May 23, May 24, May 25, May 26, May 27, May 28, May 29, May 30, May 31, June 1, June 2, June 3, June 4, June 5?
 How many EASE/UOCAVA ballots are waiting to be duplicated?
 How many EASE/UOCAVA ballots are waiting to be scanned?
 All mail ballot data is available daily within on the Registrar of Voter's website, under the 2026 Election Data page.
 Once an EASE ballot is verified and accepted, the ballot must be duplicated to be processed, and then the duplicated ballot is scanned.

-Oscar Williams 6/7/2026 1) How many people have been assigned a "hardware security key" used to access the voter registration system?
+Oscar W. 6/7/2026 1) How many people have been assigned a "hardware security key" used to access the voter registration system?
 2) What other systems do these people have admin access to?
 3) Do they have full admin authorization when in the system?
 We are unable to provide information related to the security of an election information system as such information is confidential pursuant to NRS 293.870.
-However, I can clarify that the hardware security keys are a two-factor authentication method used to access the system and do not grant administrative access.
+I can say these hardware security keys are nothing more than a 2 factor authentication method used to log in to the system, and does not grant administrative access.

 Allison H. 6/7/2026 This is my first time observing in person.
 I ʼve viewed from the YouTube prior.
 Iʼm very surprised by how much larger the room is in person.
 Why isnʼt there a camera showing the duplication station, or even anything that shows monitor screens?
 Iʼm also surprised the live TV feed isnʼt actually live, rather 30 seconds (about) behind.
 How is this not a live feed?
 The city is investing in cameras to monitor the public... why not better cams for transparency?
 Washoe County's Central Counting Place accommodates ballot processing operations, staff workstations, observers, and a courtesy livestream all within a limited space that has been operationally outgrown.
 Workstation layouts and camera placement are intentionally designed to maximize meaningful observation while balancing operational efficiency.
 Throughout the 2024 election cycle, our office devoted significant effort to evaluating observability, reviewing camera angles and locations, adjusting workstation placements where feasible, and gathering feedback from stakeholders.
 The current layout reflects the outcome of that review process.
 The TV by the observation booth is displaying the available YouTube livestream.
 It is not set up as a live CCTV feed, which is why there is a delay.